maloPRO/kovi-designs/README.md

 # Kovi Designs

 ### Description
-A landing page for browsing through a catalog of available furniture.
+This is a simple website for browsing through a catalog of available furniture.

 ## Built with
 - React JS